 Employees shall not be allowed to use accumulated vacation leave for the first twelve (12) months of employment.
 Only accrued vacation hours may be taken.
 Vacation leave may be accrued to a maximum of 120 hours.
-Employees continuously employed by the city since June 30, 2013 shall earn vacation at the rate of 16.67 hours/month beginning the 25th year of employment.
-Employees continuously employed by the city since June 30, 2013 may accrue vacation leave to a maximum of 160 hours.
+Employees hired prior to June 30, 2013 (July 1, 2015 for Police Officers, Police Sergeants, Police Captain, and Police Chief) shall earn vacation at the rate of 16.67 hours/month beginning the 25th year of employment.
+Employees hired prior to June 30, 2013 (July 1, 2015 for Police Officers, Police Sergeants, Police Captain, and Police Chief) may accrue vacation leave to a maximum of 160 hours.